 (585) 475-2012, firstname.lastname@example.org

-Students in disciplines which have a heavy reliance on software applications may be interested in pursuing a minor in software engineering.
-Students will deepen their software design skills and learn techniques for working on a productive software engineering team.
+Students in disciplines with a heavy reliance on software applications may be interested in pursuing a minor in software engineering.
 The minor provides a broad view of the software engineering landscape including introductory material and fundamentals in design and process.
-Student can choose electives in design or process to gain a deeper understanding of one of these areas, or they may choose to balance their courses for a broad view of both topics.
+Students deepen their software design skills and learn techniques for working on a productive software engineering team by choosing electives in design or process to gain a deeper understanding of one of these areas, or they may choose to balance their courses for a broad view of both topics.

 |SWEN-261||Introduction to Software Engineering|

 |SWEN-331||Secure Software System Development|

 |SWEN-342||Engineering of Concurrent and Distributed Software Systems|

 |SWEN-343||Engineering of Enterprise Software Systems|

 |SWEN-344||Engineering of Web Based Software Systems|

 |SWEN-463||Performance Engineering of Real Time and Embedded Systems|